 This course provides the basic knowledge required for the interpretation of unknown spectra.
 Starting from first principles, it introduces the fundamental chemistry of mass spectrometry and builds up to an examination of the most frequently encountered fragmentation patterns.
-This course is not instrument-specific and is suitable for anyone involved in mass spectrometry, from the analysts who wants to obtain good spectral data to the lab manager who needs to understand spectral interpretation in order to validate that data.
+This course is not instrument-specific and is suitable for anyone involved in mass spectrometry, from the analysts that wants to obtain good spectral data to the lab manager who needs to understand spectral interpretation in order to validate that data.

-- We limit numbers to 20 per course so that each delegate gets the opportunity to ask questions and fully participate in tutorial exercises
+We limit numbers to 12 per course so that each delegate gets the opportunity to ask questions and fully participate in tutorial exercises

-- When delivered on-site we can design the course material to suit your specific training needs
+When delivered on-site we can design the course material to suit your specific training needs

-- Customisable written assessments are available if required
+Customisable written assessments are available if required

 A course designed to highlight the possibilities of GC analysis with mass spectral detection from a qualitative point of view.
 Systematically analyse a mass spectrum to elucidate the underlying structural information.

-Users of GC-MS equipment, or anyone interested in structural elucidation by GC-MS.
+Who is this course for Users of GC-MS equipment, or anyone interested in structural elucidation by GC-MS.

 Previous knowledge A good working knowledge of the technique is required and previous attendance to our level 1 or 2 GC-MS courses is recommended.
 A basic knowledge of organic chemistry is advantageous but not essential.

 What you will learn

-- How to optimise instrument and method parameters to obtain high quality spectral data
+How to optimise instrument and method parameters to obtain high quality spectral data

 Ionisation and fragmentation mechanisms in GC-MS

 Logical evolution of an ‘Interpretation Toolkit’ with a multitude of practice spectra with worked solution on which to practise new skills

 The fundamental spectral interpretation toolkit, and how to use it when confronted with the mass spectrum of an unknown

 Review of the chemistry of ions, electrons and radicals and isotopes vital to understanding of molecular fragmentation and ionisation

 The principles of isotopic normalisation

 Principles of ionisation

 Techniques and impact on ionisation and fragmentation of Electron Impact (EI) and Chemically Induced (CI) ionisation mechanisms

 Homo and heterolytic fission

 McLafferty rearrangement and ortho effects

 Retro Diels-Alder reactions

 Common ion series

 Rings and double bonds

 The nitrogen rule

 Logical (illogical) neutral molecular losses

 Logical (illogical) neutral fragment losses

-- At all points during the course, practice spectra are given to highlight and allow the student to learn the principles under investigation
+At all points during the course, practice spectra are given to highlight and allow the student to learn the principles under investigation

-- The course ends with practice exercises on several spectra to confirm overall understanding
+The course ends with practice exercises on several spectra to confirm overall understanding